 Specifically, the ROA is responsible to support the development and implementation of an Orientation Plan for assigned residence hall(s) in collaboration with the RORs and Residence Life Staff.
 The ROA will support the RORs affiliated with the residence hall(s).
-When planning events, the ROA will address our Educational Priorities and align with the Welcome Week Goals and Guiding Principles.
+When planning events, the ROA will address our First Year Curriculum goals to ensure alignment with the Welcome Week Goals and Guiding Principles.

 - Participate in the orientation and planning processes coordinated by the Residence Life Office of Housing and Conference Services and by the University’s Orientation Committee, as may be requested.

 - Assist the Residence Life Area Coordinators (RLAC) with the coordination of Move-In for the assigned residence hall(s).